faribakazi143/deloitte-data-analytics/README.md

-# Deloitte – Data Analytics Job Simulation (Forage)
+# Deloitte Australia – Data Analytics & Forensic Technology (Forage)

-**Author:** Fariba Kazi
+**Author:** Fariba Kazi · **Tools: Tableau · Excel**

-Completed the Deloitte Australia Data Analytics & Forensic Technology virtual job simulation on Forage, acting as a data analyst for the fictional client **Daikibo Industrials**.
+Completed the Deloitte Australia Data Analytics virtual job simulation on Forage, acting as a data analyst for the fictional client **Daikibo Industrials**.
+The work covers two deliverables: an interactive machine-downtime dashboard and a forensic pay-equality classification.

 ---

 ## Task 1 — Machine Downtime Dashboard (Tableau)
-**Problem:** Daikibo unified one month of IoT telemetry from 4 global factories and needed to know where machines were failing most.
+**Problem:** Daikibo unified one month of IoT telemetry from 4 global factories and needed to know where machines were failing most, and why.

+**Approach:** Built an `Unhealthy` measure (10 minutes of downtime per "unhealthy" status message), created two bar charts (downtime per factory, downtime per device type), and linked them into a dashboard where selecting a factory filters the device breakdown.

+**Result:** **Factory Seiko (Osaka)** accounted for the most downtime (480 min) — and it traced entirely to a single **Laser Welder**, indicating one prolonged outage rather than scattered failures across machines.

+**Recommended action:** prioritise maintenance and root-cause investigation on the Seiko Laser Welder, where one machine drove 100% of that factory's downtime.

 ![Daikibo downtime dashboard](daikibo-downtime-dashboard.png)

-**Approach:** Built an `Unhealthy` measure (10 min of downtime per "unhealthy" status message), created two bar charts (downtime per factory, downtime per device type), and combined them into a dashboard where selecting a factory filters the device chart.

-**Result:** **Factory Seiko (Osaka)** had the most downtime (480 min), entirely from the **Laser Welder** — pointing to a single prolonged outage rather than scattered failures.

-**Recommended action:** prioritise maintenance on the Laser Welder at Seiko, where a single machine drove the entire downtime figure.

 ---